FIGO classification of uterine bleeding: The FIGO Systems of Nomenclature of Terms and Classification of Causes of AUB in the Reproductive Years

-The development of these systems was in large part based upon a process was conducted using RAND's Delphi process.
-The results allowed for a collective recognition of the disparity and inconsistency in definitions and terminology a circumstance that was a surprise to many.
+The development of these systems was in large part based upon a process conducted using RAND's Delphi process.
+The results allowed for a collective recognition of the disparity and inconsistency in definitions and terminology.
 The result of this process was a near unanimous decision to create a new set of descriptive and unambiguous terms that could be translated into a wide spectrum of languages.
-This process resulted in the first FIGO system; one that provided both definitions and nomenclature of normal and abnormal uterine bleeding using the 5th to 95% percentiles from the available large-scale epidemiological studies.
+This process resulted in the first FIGO system; one that provided both definitions and nomenclature of normal and abnormal uterine bleeding using the 5th to 95th percentiles from available large-scale epidemiological studies.
 Included in this set of definitions was the adoption of the term HMB - a symptom (not a diagnosis) - that was described by the National Institute for Health and Clinical Excellence as "excessive menstrual blood loss, which interferes with a woman's physical, social, emotional and/or material quality of life".
 These findings and recommendations were published simultaneously in 2007, in Fertility and Sterility and Human Reproduction.
-What is now FIGO's system of nomenclature and definitions has undergone very modest modifications that will continue to be modified and revised as appropriate.
+What is now FIGO's system of nomenclature and definitions has undergone slight modifications and will continue to be modified and revised as appropriate.

-The classification system, known by the acronym "PALM-COEIN", was developed and first published a textbook, and then, after ratification by the Working Group, was accepted by FIGO in 2010 and finally published together with the nomenclature system and definitions in 2011.
-Each of the first eight letters stands for a discernable category of disorder, potentially found in an individual with an AUB symptom (Figure 2).
+The classification system, known by the acronym "PALM-COEIN", was developed and first published in a textbook, and then, after ratification by the Working Group, was accepted by FIGO in 2010 and finally published together with the nomenclature system and definitions in 2011.
+Each of the first eight letters stands for a discernible category of disorder, potentially found in an individual with an AUB symptom (Figure 2).
 The "PALM" categories comprise disorders that are definable by imaging and/or histopathological evaluation (polyps, adenomyosis, leiomyomas, malignancy and hyperplasia), while the "COEI" classifications are not definable structurally (coagulopathies, ovulatory disorders, endometrial disorders, iatrogenic).
-Coagulopathies require confirmation by laboratory testing, while, at least for the present, ovulatory and endometrial disorders are primarily, and at least clinically, defined by a structured history.
+Coagulopathies require confirmation by laboratory testing, while, at least for the present, ovulatory and endometrial disorders are primarily, and at least clinically, defined by patient health history.
 Irregular ovulation or anovulation can be supported by a number of laboratory and histopathological assessments, not typically applied in clinical settings.
 The "N" classification, originally "Not yet classified" now "Not otherwise classified" is reserved for entities that are rare or of undetermined relationship to AUB symptoms.

 It is recognized that each of the major categories may include subgroups that are known or suspected to have clinical relevance.
 The first of these "subclassification systems" was for leiomyomas (Figure 3), recognizing their prevalence and the already existing classification system for submucous leiomyomas first published by Wamsteker et al. and then adopted by the European Society of Human Reproduction and Embryology (ESHRE).
 Added was a category for submucous myomas that make contact with the endometrium but do not distort the endometrial cavity (Type 3), and subclassification for intramural leiomyomas and the various types of subserous myomas.